cs-ahmed/Mini-WiFi-Village/README.md

 <a name="cracking"></a>
 ### 4. Cracking these networks

-Here is an example of a project you can give to your students: [Example Project](./resources/WiFi_Hacking_Project_Example.pdf).
+Here is an example of a project you can assign to students: [Example Project](./resources/WiFi_Hacking_Project_Example.pdf).

 To obtain the solution manual on how to crack these network, please send an e-mail to Ahmed Ibrahim at (a.i@virginia.edu) with the subject "WiFi Project Solution Manual".
 Please include a link to your instrcutor web page in the e-mail.
 Once you are validated as an instructor, we will send you the solution manual.
 Please don't share the solution manual with any students.